VILLASframework/documentation/doc/Installation.md

 For other systems please follow this guide and use the output of the `minikube ip` command as the IP address and `villas.test` as the hostname which you want to overwrite.

+# Access the application {#installation-access}

 Once the installation has completed, you can visit the VILLASweb interface at the following address: https://villas.test/ Please use the username / password from above (`admin` / `test`)

-# Access the application {#installation-access}

-@todo Add explanation how to access Ingress